mkinlan/saveR/README.md

 ## Example

-Say you have a data set with nulls (aka, every data set) about the residents of a city:
+Say you have a data set with nulls (aka, every data set) about products:

 ``` r
 library(saveR)